 - VET accredited courses.

-Training packages – which are endorsed at the national level – are currently developed by Industry Skills Councils in consultation with relevant industry or enterprises.
+Training packages – which are endorsed at the national level – are currently developed by Industry Reference Committees (IRCs) supported by Skills Service Organisations (SSOs).

 Training packages do not specify how a learner should be trained.
 Rather, they provide a set of standards for assessing the skills and knowledge required to perform effectively in the workplace.